The Legal System of the Kingdom of Bahrain (Bahrain)

 Being a member state of the GCC, the Arab League, the Organization of Islamic Cooperation, the UN, and other international organizations, Bahrain has been able to continuously and exponentially modernize and develop in line with the international community.

-- Anti-Money Laundering Law (2001) – on the prevention and punishment of money laundering offences.
+- Anti-Money Laundering Law (2001) – on the prevention and punishment of money laundering offenses.

 - Civil Code (2001) – primarily concerned with the Law of Obligations.
-It regulates rights to enter into agreements, and the creation and dissolution of contracts, leases, mortgages and pledges, as well as other forms of agreements.
+It regulates the rights to enter into agreements and the creation and dissolution of contracts, leases, mortgages, and pledges, as well as other forms of agreements.

 - Commercial Companies Law (2001) – regulating and setting out the rules for the establishment and conduct of commercial companies.